wp-plugins/sz-google/readme.txt

 * `Widget google drive viewer`
 * `Widget google drive for button save`

-**Google Drive Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself.
+**Google Drive Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-drive-embed].....: googe drive embed`
 * `[sz-drive-viewer]....: googe drive viewer`
 * `[sz-drive-save]......: googe drive save button`

-**Google Drive Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.
+**Google Drive Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_drive_get_embed()`
 * `szgoogle_drive_get_viewer()`